gsakkas/seq2parse/README.md

 [link]: https://dijkstra.eecs.umich.edu/~endremad/APR_HumanEval/

-All these programs are included at our [website demo], where we run a smaller version of Seq2Parse.
+All the program stimuli are also included at our [website demo], where we run a smaller version of Seq2Parse.
 Additionally, these programs or any other *Python program with syntax errors* can use our website demo or the local command:

 ``` shell
 ~/seq2parse/src $ python seq2parse.py python-grammar.txt ./models GPU_NUM INPUT_PROG.py